ahmetatalay/DeepRacerAccountCreator/README.md

 `BUDGET_NOTIFIERS_LIST`: It will be list of email addresses with comma seperated.(i.e. "test@gmail.com,test2@gmail.com").
 Once the Budget limit exceeds %80 percent, it will notify the mail addresses entered in this list.

+`CHILD_ACCOUNT_BILLING_ACCESS`: It gives an access to IAM users in Child accounts to give an access for Billing console.
+It must be "TRUE" or "FALSE".

 ```
 export AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID>